basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 Incremental scalability: Dynamo should be able to scale out one storage host (henceforth, referred to as “node”) at a time, with minimal impact on both operators of the system and the system itself.

 >We refer to hosts as "nodes", too.
-Riak provides a simple set of commands to start and join nodes to a running cluster.
+Riak KV provides a simple set of commands to start and join nodes to a running cluster.
 With proper capacity planning, this process should be painless for the ops team and devs, and imperceivable by the client.

 Symmetry: Every node in Dynamo should have the same set of responsibilities as its peers; there should be no distinguished node or nodes that take special roles or extra set of responsibilities.